Safeguarding and Child Protection Policy

 • This policy recognises vulnerable people as:

-Adults aged over 18 at risk as defined by the Safeguarding Vulnerable Groups Act 2006.
+o Adults aged over 18 at risk as defined by the Safeguarding Vulnerable Groups Act 2006.
 This might include adults with a learning or physical disability, a physical or mental illness, chronic or otherwise, including an addiction to alcohol or drugs, or reduced physical or mental capacity.
-This policy also recognises risk is determined by the activity an adult is taking part in and not solely on the personal characteristics or circumstances of the adult.
-As such any adult can be at risk, and the risk can be temporary.

 • This policy aims to:

-Protect children, young people and adults at risk who are; members of, receive services from, or volunteer for, EACA.
+o Protect children, young people and adults at risk who are; members of, receive services from, or volunteer for, EACA.

-Ensure members, staff and volunteers working with children, young people and adults at risk are carefully recruited and understand and accept responsibility for the safeguarding of those vulnerable individuals they are interacting with.
+o Ensure members, staff and volunteers working with children, young people and adults at risk are carefully recruited and understand and accept responsibility for the safeguarding of those vulnerable individuals they are interacting with.

-• Members of the group who attend rehearsals and concerts
+• Members of the group who attend rehearsals and concerts.

-• Relatives and friends of members who attend rehearsals and concerts as a volunteer
+• Relatives and friends of members who attend rehearsals and concerts as a volunteer.

 • Audience members at public concerts.